 Microbiology, Immunology & Infectious Diseases

-The Faculty of Medicine employs a multidisciplinary approach to medical research, education and medical care.
+The Cumming School of Medicine employs a multidisciplinary approach to medical research, education and medical care.
 This is made possible by Research groups which blend basic and clinical research and provide the Faculty with an excellent opportunity for transferring knowledge from the laboratory to the bedside and the community providing a unique training and mentoring environment for students, postdoctoral associates and faculty.